About us and our ethos

 She saw the broad range of positive outcomes achieved by mediation during her years in Australia where it is used much more widely.
 She trained with the Department of Justice there in 2008 and after returning to the UK qualified as a civil mediator in 2014.

 As a lawyer, Freddie worked in litigation including clinical negligence, consumer, and workplace claims, and headed-up the legal services department of a multinational company.
 More recently she has worked in the charity sector using her broad abilities to help organisations achieve change and growth.
+Mediation training, assessment and supervision are regular parts of Freddie’s current provision.
+She is certified to deliver adult educational training and is an NLP practitioner.

 Freddie has three adult children, enjoys volunteering with Calm Mediation and developing her wider skill-set.
 She is a board member (Treasurer) of the Elder Mediation International Network (EMIN) helping to strengthen awareness and practice in this growing field.
-She is currently studying for Certification as an NLP practitioner.

 Tracey says: “I value Freddie’s clear-headedness, her insight and her practicality enormously, both in the mediation room and when developing our business.
 She’s also incredibly kind which, in my book, is a great starting point as a mediator and colleague.”